Homogeneous linear intrinsic constraints in the stationary manifold of a $G$-invariant potential

 The above equation can be rephrased as

 In other words, $\Ht$ encapsulates the symmetries of the stationary manifold $\varphio(c)$ that are independent of the coefficients in the potential.
-The terms that we added to $\Vt$ to obtain $\V$ (\ref{eq:pot2}), i.e., $\mathcal{I}_\alpha(\varphi)\,\forall\alpha\in(\setn-\setnt)$, do not spoil these symmetries even though they are not, in general, invariant under $\Ht$.
+The terms that we added to $\Vt$ to obtain $\V$ do not spoil these symmetries even though they are not, in general, invariant under $\Ht$.
 They have to satisfy condition (\ref{eq:cond2}) only.
-If a term satisfies (\ref{eq:cond2}), we say that it is ``compatible with $\Ht$''.
-We call (\ref{eq:cond2}) the ``compatibility condition''.
-The discovery of the compatibility condition is one of the main results of this paper.
+If a term satisfies (\ref{eq:cond2}), we say that it is {\it compatible with} $\Ht$.
+We call (\ref{eq:cond2}) the \mbox{\it compatibility condition}.
+The discovery of the compatibility condition is the main result of this paper.
+Compatibility is a weaker condition than invariance, i.e.,~if a term is invariant under $\Ht$, it will be compatible with $\Ht$.
+Please see Appendix~\ref{sec:apponeb} for proof.

 Let us discuss a couple of special cases (corollaries) where the compatibility condition is satisfied by a term $\mathcal{I}_\alpha(\varphi)$.
 These corollaries are of practical importance in the construction of potentials in model building.
-Suppose we write the term $\mathcal{I}_\alpha(\varphi)$ in the form,
+Suppose we can write the term $\mathcal{I}_\alpha(\varphi)$ in the form,

-where $\mathcal{X}(\varphi)$ and $\mathcal{Y}(\varphi)$ are multiplets that are constructed with $\varphi$ and that transform under $G$.
+where $\mathcal{X}(\varphi)$ and $\mathcal{Y}(\varphi)$ are multiplets that are constructed with $\varphi$ and that transform under $\tilde{G}$.
 Let $h_{\mathcal X}$ and $h_{\mathcal{Y}}$ be the representations of $h\in \Ht$ acting on $\mathcal{X}(\varphi)$ and $\mathcal{Y}(\varphi)$, respectively,~i.e.,

 Corollary~A: If